Zhang Jingsheng

-Zhang Jingsheng (20 February 1888 – 18 June 1970) was a Chinese philosopher and sexologist.
-Born Zhang Jiangliu to a merchant family in Raoping County in eastern Guangzhou, Zhang attended Whampoa Military Primary School, where he became a militant supporter of the Tongmenghui revolutionaries.
+Zhang Jingsheng (born Zhang Jiangliu; 20 February 1888 – 18 June 1970) was a Chinese philosopher and sexologist.
+Born to a merchant family in Raoping County in eastern Guangzhou, Zhang attended Whampoa Military Primary School, where he became a militant supporter of Tongmenghui revolutionaries.
 After he was expelled from Whampoa, he met with Tongmenghui leader Sun Yat-sen and entered the Imperial University of Peking.
 He became an enthusiastic advocate of European ideas of social Darwinism, scientific racism, and eugenics, changing his personal name to Jingsheng, "competition for survival".
 He was an active member of the Beijing Tongmenghui cell alongside Wang Jingwei, but declined a political post in the aftermath of the 1911 Revolution, instead studying in France.

 Zhang received a doctorate from the University of Lyon in 1919 for a thesis on Jean-Jacques Rousseau, one of his major philosophical inspirations.
 On recommendation from Cai Yuanpei, he became a professor at Peking University soon after his return to China in 1920.
 During the early 1920s, he wrote two books advocating for a society organized around aesthetic principles.
 In 1926, he published Sex Histories, a sexology text based on stories of sexual encounters he gathered from the public.
-He was ridiculed by much of the Chinese media and academia for the book, and he was often referred to by the mocking nickname Dr. Sex (性博士 (Xìng Bóshì)) in the tabloid press.
-A number of unauthorized pornographic sequels were made due to its popularity, leading to confusion about which books were Zhang's original work.
+He was ridiculed by much of the Chinese media and academia for the book, and was often referred to by the mocking nickname Dr. Sex in the tabloid press.
+A number of unauthorized pornographic sequels of the book were published due to its popularity, leading to confusion about which books were Zhang's original work.
 He left teaching and settled in Shanghai shortly after the release of Sex Histories.
 He founded a "Beauty Bookshop" in Shanghai, which published sex-education texts and translations of European literature and philosophy, and edited a monthly periodical he named New Culture.
 In 1929, he returned to France to work as a translator after his business efforts in Shanghai failed.
 Four years later, he returned to his home county of Raoping and worked in local politics and education in relative obscurity.
 He was persecuted by the Red Guards during the Cultural Revolution and died while in confinement in 1970.